abc0008/cfin/backend/README.md

 # FDAS (Financial Document Analysis System) Backend

-This is the backend server for the Financial Document Analysis System, providing API endpoints for document upload, processing, and analysis using Claude API, LangChain, and LangGraph.
+This is the backend server for the Financial Document Analysis System, providing API endpoints for document upload, processing, and analysis using Claude API's native PDF capabilities, LangChain, and LangGraph.

 ## Features

-- PDF document upload and processing
+- Direct PDF document processing via Claude API (no preprocessing required)
-- Financial data extraction with Claude API
-- Citation extraction and linking
+- Native citation extraction and linking
+- Automatic financial data recognition and extraction
+- Support for complex financial document structures
+- Fallback OCR processing (only if needed)
 - Conversation management with document context
 - Financial analysis and visualization